Concurrent Development: Merging Branches

 - Developer1 then declares the merge in Deltanji (see below), which creates a new version of the object in the location to which X.MyClass.CLS/App.7 was checked out.
 The new version, 9, is merely a renumbering of version 8, which ceases to exist.

 - X.MyClass.CLS/App.9 can now be checked in.
-The overall result is that the changes that both Developer1 and Developer2 have made are incorporated into a single version in the library.
+The overall result is that the changes made by both Developer1 and Developer2 are incorporated into a single version in the library.
+That version has two predecessors and is sometimes referred to as a 'merge product'.

 While the diagram above only constitutes a simple example, the same basic principles still apply with more complex concurrent development.